-This leaflet answers some common questions about
+This leaflet answers some common questions about this medicine.

-Olmesartan/Amlodipine.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using Olmesartan/Amlodipine against the benefits it is expected to have for you.
+Your doctor has weighed the risks of you taking this medicine against the benefits they expect it will have for you.